ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-pauly-connect-quic.md

 Multiple pairs of Connection IDs and sockets can map to the same client-facing socket or datagram flow.

-These mapping guarantee that any QUIC packet sent from a target to the proxy in either tunnelled or forwarded mode can be sent to the correct client.
+These mappings guarantee that any QUIC packet sent from a target to the proxy in either tunnelled or forwarded mode can be sent to the correct client.
 Note that this mapping becomes trivial if the proxy always opens a new server-facing socket for every proxied QUIC connection.
 The mapping is critical for any case where server-facing sockets are shared or reused.